androidPluto/pluto/plugins/exceptions/INTEGRATION.md

 🎉 &nbsp;You are all done!

-Now re-build and run your app and open Pluto, you will see the Pluto Exceptions plugin installed.
+Now re-build and run your app and open Pluto, you will see the Exceptions plugin installed.